aakashjhawar/dress-pattern-recognition-using-CNN/README.md

 Task: To build an image recognition model which is capable of identifying the pattern on a dress image.

 Predicts The dress pattern and suggests similar pattern dress images.
-Usefull in ecommerce websites to suggest customer similar dresses.
+Useful in e-commerce websites to suggest customer similar dresses based on their preferences.

 Total number of dress pattern available in dataset are 17: